puppylinux-woof-CE/woof-CE/initrd-progs/0initrd/README.txt

    This contains the Puppy files that form the RAM based filesystem that is in place when init runs.
    The init script is one of these files.

-The puppy sfs files, puppy...sfs, zdrv...sfs, fdrv...sfs, ydrv...sfs, adrv...sfs:
+The puppy sfs files, puppy...sfs, zdrv...sfs, fdrv...sfs, ndrv...sfs, ydrv...sfs, adrv...sfs:
 (Where ... is a particular puppy name and version, e.g. zdrv_slacko64_6.9.5.sfs)

 puppy...sfs: